rubymonsters/ruby-for-beginners/10_built_in_classes.md

 Or one could say: "Please get me the value that is associated with this key."

 Imagine a real dictionary that translates from English to German.
-When you look up the English word "Hello" then you'll find the German "Hallo".
+When you look up the English word "hello" then you'll find the German "Hallo".
 When you look up "one" then you'll find "eins", and so on.

 Hashes work pretty much like this.
 You can create a hash by pointing a key